-‘Learning should end in tangible action’.
-So says Jonathan Parsons, Head of St Edward’s Prep.
-‘We need to help children understand why they are learning something and what can they use it for.
+‘Learning should end in tangible action’ so says Jonathan Parsons, Head of St Edward’s Prep.
+‘We need to help children understand why they are learning something and what they can use it for.
 What skills are going to help them achieve and empower them to take control of their learning journey, to enjoy building these skills and to ultimately become successful’.

 Walking the talk is an ethos that sits well with Jonathan Parsons.
 After four years at his first school (of which more later), he upped sticks and moved to Kenya, taking a position at Hillcrest International School in Nairobi.

 ‘I fancied an adventure,’ he says, ‘I’d always wanted to go to East Africa and experience a real adventurous, out-in-the-wild life’.

 A two-year stint was what he had in mind; two years experiencing a new world.
 The adventure was all he had hoped for and more; camping with lions, exploring tropical beaches, travelling the length of the continent.
 Two years turned into seven.
 He loved the work too, and his career quickly progressed.
 From Hillcrest, Jonathan moved to Kenton College Prep School, an elite international school, serving the children of politicians, diplomats and NGO workers, with outstanding facilities and high-level sport.
 A keen hockey player, it was through the game that Jonathan met his wife, a hockey coach at the school and Captain of the Kenyan Hockey Team, no less.